KathTheDragon/PIE-Etymology-Project/README.md

 \\lex - required, begins a new entry and gives the citation form for the new lexeme.
 If there are multiple variant forms (e.g. a variable affix) they should be space-separated.
 If multiple homonymous lexemes need to be distinguished, place a number in brackets `()` after the citation form.
 \\stem - optional, gives the stem(s) for the lexeme.
 If there are multiple stems, they should be space-separated.
 \\morph - optional, gives a morphemic breakdown of the lexeme.
 Morphemes should be space-separated.
 If not given, the lexeme is assumed to be monomorphemic
 \\class - required, gives the lexical class of the lexeme.
-This should fully identify the inflection, and ideally the syntactic type as well.
+This should fully identify the inflection, and ideally the syntactic type as well. \\class may be given more than once, if a word is multi-functional, and each instance can have its own \\gloss.
 \\gloss - required, gives the English translation(s) of the lexeme.
 Markdown may be used for formatting.
 \\from:{lang} - optional, gives the antecedent lexeme for an inherited word. {lang} should be an unambiguous identifier for the ancestor language.
 Try to be consistent.
 \\loan:{lang} - optional, gives the donor lexeme for a loanword. {lang} should be an unambiguous identifier for the donor language.
 Try to be consistent.